geraldbivens/auth-1/README.md

 end
 ```

-* Add the secure password macro to the User model
+* Add the `has_secure_password` macro to the User model
 ```
 class User < ApplicationRecord
     has_secure_password
 end
 ```

-* Open the Postman browser and test to see if you can create a new user with a hashed password
+* Open the Postman browser and test to see if you can create a new user with a secure password